 Five hundred years ago, between five and seven million people spoke English, almost all of them living in the British Isles.
-Now, anywhere up to 1.8 billion people around the world speak English.
+Now, anywhere up to 1.8 billion people around the world speak English, it’s no wonder why so many students choose to study English abroad!

 How did this happen?